nthusi/nthusi/README.md

 Ask me about: solving complex problems in health, and in Africa with code.
 And how we can scale such solutions.
 We'll definitely need to start with a C4 diagram, and who knows?
 We might just make something work, and for the benefit of others.

-Oooh, and I'm a medical doctor 🩺, but I don't do titles, and my profession most definitely doesn't build my identity and persona.
+Oooh, and I'm a medical doctor 🩺, but I don't do titles, and my profession most definitely doesn't define my identity and persona.

 <!--